 - Position yourself behind a window and stay quiet and still!
 The aim is for the birds to not know you are there.

-- Wait……and watch.
-If you have a feeder, keep your eyes on this and if you have a camera it is a good idea to keep it positioned on the feeder so that you are ready when a bird appears.
+- Wait… and watch.
+If you have a feeder, keep your eyes on this.
+Also, if you have a camera it is a good idea to keep it positioned on the feeder so that you are ready when a bird appears.

 - If you don’t have a garden, look out your window and scan the street.
 Features such as fences, bin sheds and rooftops are all places that birds are likely to rest from time to time.
-Also, don’t forget the sky!
+Importantly, don’t forget to look at the sky!

 - It can help to make a note of what you see.
 If you don’t know what species it is, note down some features so that you can try to identify it later on.

 Binocular advice: binoculars can help you get a lovely clear view of a bird’s features and colours.
 It can take a bit of practice, so find the bird with your eyes first and then, without moving your eyes, lift the binoculars to your face.

 - The key to this is to be as stealthy and quiet as you can – you don’t want to scare the birds away!